 The SL Paleo Express is put into service between Kumagaya Station and Mitsumineguchi Station on the Seibu Chichibu Line for a certain period of time once a year, mainly on weekends.
 The mere sight of this train chugging along is a joy to behold for many enthusiast!

-Plenty of specialty local food for all taste buds!
+4. Sample the specialty local foods - fun for all taste buds!

 As the location of the headstream for Arakawa River, Chichibu is a fertile land where many crops are being cultivated, and one of the representative local specialty food is Japanese soba, or buckwheat noodles.